microsoft/Windows-driver-samples/general/registry/regfltr/README.md

 ---
 topic: sample
-description: Demonstrates how to write a registry filter driver.
+description: "Demonstrates how to write a registry filter driver."
 languages:
 - cpp
 products: